 Get the shareable Canva template link

 In the design window that you’re creating to sell, click on the share button, and then at the bottom of the section that just opened up, click on the arrow to open a dropdown.
 Then choose “Share a link to use as template”.
-Please note that this is strictly a Canva pro feature.
-So you must have a Canva pro account if you wish to sell Canva templates.

 This is the link you will share with your buyers.
 When your buyers click on this link, the template will automatically open AND create a copy of the template in their own Canva account, leaving your original master template intact even when they make changes to the template on their end.

 Create the PDF and add the sharable template link

 Just like you’d create any design on Canva, you start with a blank US letter size document.
 Add some text to this document such as your logo, your business info, etc.

 First, search for “US letter” in the Canva search bar on the homepage after you log in.

 In the PDF, you could thank your buyer for the purchase, and direct them to click the link to access the template.

 Here’s how you add a link to your PDF document: